You are currently reviewing an older revision of this page.

 Issaquah High School produces a full length musical each year and the pit orchestra consists of Evergreen Philharmonic members.
 Participation in each night's performance is typically a subset of the entire orchestra, the size depending on the year and instrumentation needs.

 One or two per year during the school day.
-These are managed much like a school field trip.
+These are managed much like a school field trip

 Typically one or two per month held at a local senior facility.
 These are small to medium ensembles (primarily strings) from the orchestra.
 Not all students participate and students that are expected to come each time will know who they are.
 The final, celebratory performance is named 'the Kegger'.
+Parents, volunteer at orchestra events to hear the story of how this event was named and other great stories about the history of Evergreen.

 Participation is required for all orchestra members.
 They are professional recording sessions to produce a CD of the year's best musical pieces.